-In the two examples given concerning harvest, I believe that the most basic abstract principle is loving our neighbor, however, other principles to apply and may help to sharpen our focus.
+In the two examples given concerning harvest, I believe that the most basic abstract principle is loving our neighbor, however, there are other principles to apply that may help to sharpen our focus.
 One example would be to guard ourselves from greediness.